3 get Nobel Medicine prize for learning how cells use oxygen

 The Nobel Committee said scientists are focused on developing drugs that can treat diseases by either activating or blocking the body’s oxygen-sensing machinery.

 “I was aware as a scientist that if you get a phone call at 5 a.m. with too many digits, it’s sometimes very good news, and my heart started racing.
-It was all a bit surreal,” he said.
+It was all a bit surreal,” the 61-year-old said.

 Kaelin said he isn’t sure yet how he’ll spend the prize money but “obviously I’ll try to put it to some good cause.”
-Kaelin is paid by the Howard Hughes Medical Institute, which also supports AP’s Health and Science Department with some grants.
+Kaelin is paid by the Howard Hughes Medical Institute, which also supports AP’s Health and Science department.

-Ratcliffe told Sweden’s news agency TT that “when I started my research, I also had no idea that it would result in this.”

-He added the impact of oxygen on cells “has not always been a trendy area to research, and some people have doubted them during the journey.”
+Ratcliffe, 65, said he was summoned out of a meeting this morning by his secretary, who had “a look of urgency.”

+“He had a Swedish accent, so I figured it probably wasn’t one of my friends pulling my leg,” he said of the Nobel caller.

+“The satisfaction is really finding things out that will continue to be true for all time,” he said.
+“This is for me an eternal truth and as a scientist, we work away, we find these things out and we hope they will be useful.”

+Ratcliffe said he plans to have a celebratory party at the laboratory and later with his family.
+“A lot of people came to the office after the phone call and we had some champagne,” he said.

-In Baltimore, Semenza said it was when he and colleagues were studying a gene in a rare cell type in the kidney and they did an experiment that showed the factor they discovered — which was linked to oxygen — that suggested it had widespread physiological importance.
-They were studying erythropoietin, or EPO, which controls red blood cell production.
-The body turns on EPO when cells in the kidney don’t get enough oxygen.
+In Baltimore, Semenza, 63, said it was when he and colleagues were studying a gene in a rare cell type in the kidney and they did an experiment that showed the factor they discovered — which was linked to oxygen — that suggested it had widespread physiological importance.
+It turns out that the gene turns on erythropoietin, or EPO, which controls red blood cell production, when cells don’t get enough oxygen.

 “We found it very interesting that the body can respond to oxygen,” he told the AP.
 That discovery has led to treatments for people with chronic kidney disease who become anemic when their kidneys stop making EPO.
 “Now, drugs can turn on EPO production by increasing these factors.”